Dauphiné

-The Dauphiné (/ˈdoʊfɪneɪ, ˈdɔːf-/ DOH-fin-ay-,_-DAW--, /ˌdoʊfiːˈneɪ/ DOH-fee-NAY, /fr/; Daufinat or Dalfinat; Dôfenât or Darfenât), traditionally known in English as Dauphiny, is a former province in southeastern France during the Ancien régime, whose area roughly corresponded to that of the present-day departments of Isère, Drôme and Hautes-Alpes.
+The Dauphiné (/ˈdoʊfɪneɪ, ˈdɔːf-/, /ˌdoʊfiːˈneɪ/, /fr/; Daufinat or Dalfinat; Dôfenât or Darfenât), traditionally known in English as Dauphiny, is a former province in southeastern France during the Ancien régime, whose area roughly corresponded to that of the present-day departments of Isère, Drôme and Hautes-Alpes.
 The Dauphiné was originally the Dauphiné of Viennois.

 In the 12th century, the local ruler Count Guigues IV of Albon (c.
 1095–1142) bore a dolphin on his coat of arms and was nicknamed le Dauphin (French for 'dolphin').
 His descendants changed their title from Count of Albon to Dauphin of Viennois.
 The state took the name of Dauphiné.
 It became a state of the Holy Roman Empire in the 11th century.

 In 1349, the Dauphiné was transferred from the last non-royal Dauphin (who had great debts and no direct heir) to the future king of France, Charles V, through the purchase of lands.
 The terms of the transfer stipulated that the heir apparent of France would henceforth be called le Dauphin and included significant autonomy and tax exemption for the Dauphiné region, most of which it retained only until 1457, though it remained a province until the French Revolution.
-Dauphin of France remained the title of the eldest son of a king of France and the heir apparent to the French crown until 1830.
+Dauphin of France remained the title of the eldest son of a king of France and the heir apparent to the French crown until 1791, and again from 1824 to 1830.

 The historical capital is Grenoble and the other main towns are Vienne, Valence, Montélimar, Gap and Romans-sur-Isère.
 The demonym for its inhabitants is Dauphinois.